python-websockets/websockets/docs/topics/design.rst

 Incoming data is written to a :class:`~asyncio.StreamReader` in order to implement flow control and provide backpressure on the TCP connection.

-:attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task`, which is started when the WebSocket connection is established, processes this data.
+:attr:`~protocol.WebSocketCommonProtocol.transfer_data_task`, which is started when the WebSocket connection is established, processes this data.

-When it receives data frames, it reassembles fragments and puts the resulting messages in the :attr:`~legacy.protocol.WebSocketCommonProtocol.messages` queue.
+When it receives data frames, it reassembles fragments and puts the resulting messages in the :attr:`~protocol.WebSocketCommonProtocol.messages` queue.

 When it encounters a control frame: